 Neymar can leave PSG if we get an offer - Leonardo

-July 9 (Reuters) - Paris St Germain sporting director Leonardo says Neymar is free to leave the French champions but there have been no offers for him and only "superficial" talks with his former club Barcelona.
+Paris Saint-Germain sporting director Leonardo says Neymar is free to leave the French champions but there have been no offers for him and only "superficial" talks with his former club Barcelona.

 "It's clear to everyone (that he wants to leave), but in football, you say one thing today and tomorrow another ...
 It's amazing but it's like that.
 We talked with his entourage too.
 Everyone knows everything.